Chris-Ike romps over Cardinal Newman | HamiltonNews.com

 Michael Chris-Ike saved his best game of the season for the Hamilton Catholic high school senior football championship.

-The 18-year-old Grade 12 running back ran for more than 500 all-purpose yards, including more than 300 on the ground and four touchdowns to lead the St. Thomas More Knights to a 43-13 win over the Cardinal Newman Cardinals.
+The 18-year-old Grade 12 running back ran for more than 500 all-purpose yards, including 315 on the ground and four touchdowns to lead the St. Thomas More Knights to a 43-13 win over the Cardinal Newman Cardinals.

-More’s second straight championship victory was played in cold, windy and sometimes rainy conditions at Tim Hortons Field on Thursday afternoon.
+More’s second straight championship victory was played in cold, windy and sometimes rainy conditions at Tim Hortons Field.

 “That was a perfect outcome,” said Chris-Ike who ran for majors of 94 and 71 yards in the first quarter, 44 yards in the third and 37 yards in the fourth quarter.